pryv/dev-site/source/faq-api.md

 Once you have obtained an access token to a user's account, for example for a doctor to access particular streams of his patients' data, we advise you to store it in a dedicated stream.

-You can find an example [here](/guides/data-modelling/#consent-aggregation) of how to do a consent aggregation with Pryv.io and store access tokens to user accounts.
+You can find an example in the [data modelling guide](/guides/data-modelling/#consent-aggregation) of how to do consent aggregation with Pryv.io and store access tokens to user accounts.

 ### How can I request access to someone's data?